AxelGard/basic-arm-assembly/README.md

 Was learning some basic asembly. from coruse TSEA28 http://www.isy.liu.se/edu/kurs/TSEA28/

+this was made by axega554 and margu425 there is also some code that was given to use in the corse

 We workt with Texas Instruments - ARM® Cortex®-M4F Based MCU TM4C123G

 ## What I have learned